-teckel: Messaging
+teckel: Anonymous Messaging

 The best way to think of teckel talk is that it is your old-school untappable telephone landline on your mobile device, and the “chat-rooms” are old-school untappable telephone landline “party lines”.